darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 x + 5
 ```

-`x` here, despite being a normal variable defitition, has a type
+`x` here, despite being a normal variable definition, has a type
-signature here.
+signature.
 OCaml allows this in many places, and it's useful for
 tracking down these errors.

 ### Functions

 Functions in OCaml are defined in the outer scope.
-Type signatures are optional but we use them everywhere.
+Type signatures are optional in OCaml
+but required in the Dark codebase:

 ```ocaml
 let myFunction (arg1 : int) (arg2 : string) : string =